-2022 Cheltenham Festival Schedule & Race Times - See Full Programme
+2022 Cheltenham Festival Schedule & Race Times

 In the other feature race, the Stayers Hurdle tests the stamina of horses.
 There are also two more handicaps on the St Patrick’s Thursday card in the Festival Plate and Kim Muir for amateur riders.
 In-between those Cheltenham race times is the Grade 2 novice hurdle for mares.
 This is named after Dawn Run, the only horse in history to win both the Champion Hurdle and Gold Cup.

-Day Four – Gold Cup Day
+Cheltenham Race Times Day Four – Gold Cup Day

 |Cheltenham Race Times